-Triplex products are pioneering in purse seining, revolutionising this method of fishing.
-A notable example is the Triplex net hauling system, which was introduced to the market in 1964 and radically changed purse seine fishing.
-Since then the Triplex net hauling system has been continuously improved, along with the introduction of several new models and sizes, and complementary products.
-It is based on a unique system, which remains the same today, of three rollers hauling in the net simultaneously.
+MacGregor products are pioneers in purse seining, revolutionising this method of fishing.
+A notable example is the net hauling system which was introduced to the market in 1964 and radically changed purse seine fishing.
+Since then MacGregor net hauling systems have been continuously improved, along with the introduction of several new models and sizes, and complementary products.
+It is based on a unique system, which remains consistent today, of three rollers hauling in the net simultaneously.

-Through the use of Triplex products on purse seiners, you can minimise the number of crew required on deck and ensure safe, profitable, efficient operations.
+Through the use of MacGregor products on purse seiners, you can minimise the number of crew required on deck and ensure safe, profitable, efficient operations.

 Purse seine: the industry’s largest fishing nets